 By the following September, she was eager to go back to work, but to avoid publicity, the airline gave her a desk job.
 She never suffered any psychological trauma as a result of the incident, and never experienced any fear of flying.
-She is still alive today, and flies with some regularity.
-She has a positive philosophy on life, stating, "I believe we are masters of our lives - we hold all the cards and it is up to us to use them right."
+She still flies with some regularity, and she has a positive philosophy on life, stating, “I believe we are masters of our lives – we hold all the cards and it is up to us to use them right.”

 Her good fortune in surviving the accident is most likely due to her low blood pressure, which caused her to pass out quickly and prevented her heart from bursting.
 But despite her positive outlook on life, Vesna does not consider herself lucky.
 Thirty years after the crash, she said to Philip Baum in an interview, “I’m not lucky.
 Everybody thinks I am lucky, but they are mistaken.
 If I were lucky I would never had this accident and my mother and father would be alive.
 The accident ruined their lives too.”
 It’s a valid point, along the same lines as arguing that the event wasn’t a “miracle,” given that there were 27 people who didn’t survive.
 The assertion that “it could be worse” is small comfort to the pragmatic, because certainly, it could also be much better.